hydro-informatics/hydro-informatics.github.io/pages/get-started/git.md

 folder: get-started
 ---

+`Git` is a fast, scalable, distributed revision control system, originally developed by *Linus Torvalds*  ([ead more about the git kernel](https://git.kernel.org/)).
+Git enables to coordinate work among collaborators beyond programming, in any set of files.
+Its support of non-linear workflows, speed and data integrity make git an indispensable tool in many industries and research.

 ## Usage of git<a name="dl"></a>
 The materials provided on these pages is best downloaded and updated using *git*-able environments (on Windows use for example [*PyCharm*'s Community Edition](https://www.jetbrains.com/pycharm/) or [*Git Bash*](https://git-scm.com/downloads); on *Linux*: you are already good to go).
 Updates are tricky when materials are downloaded as *zip* file.